scalawithcats/scala-with-cats/src/pages/type-classes/implicits.md

 `given` methods with non-`using` parameters form a different Scala pattern called an *implicit conversion*.
-This is also different from the previous section on `Interface Syntax`, because in that case the `JsonWriter` is an implicit class with extension methods.
+This is also different from the previous section on `Interface Syntax`, because in that case the `JsonWriter` has extension methods.
 Implicit conversion is an older programming pattern that is frowned upon in modern Scala code.
 Fortunately, the compiler will warn you when you do this.